-Community Grocery Cooperative is comprised of community members within the DMV with the goal of opening and operating collectively owned grocery stores in food desserts.
-Our current focus is on the areas East of the River in Washington DC, Wards 7 and 8.
-Although we don’t yet have a physical location we are currently working to gather a financial foundation as we continue to gain support throughout the community and bring people together to make this dream a reality.
+Community Grocery Cooperative is comprised of community members within the Washington DC Metro Area with the goal of opening and operating collectively owned grocery stores in our under served neighborhoods.
+Our current focus is on the areas East of the River, Wards 7 and 8.
+We are continuously working to gather a financial foundation as we grow support and owner-membership through creating unity within community among residents and community leaders to make this dream a reality.

 In the Nation’s Capital there are 70,000 residents in all 8 Wards.
 Ward 6 has a total of 11 grocery stores and yet Wards 7 and 8 combined only have 3.
-There is a clear need for food access in these wards and while the East of the River region has been split into 2 wards it is clear that they both are one region with the same issues of low access to food, poor health and low employment opportunities.
-With many food desserts existing Community Grocery Cooperative is working to transform Wards 7 and 8 by providing resources residents need to be proactive in securing better health, wealth and sustainability for the community.
+While the East of the River region has been split into 2 Wards it is clear that they both are one region with the same issues of low access to food, poor health and low employment opportunities.
+With us being aware of this issue of food access Community Grocery Cooperative is working to transform Wards 7 and 8.
+First step is teaching residents the many great benefits and opportunities a food co-op business model can bring.
+With plenty of training and guidance from national co-op organizations, like the Food Co-op Initiative ,we have all the resources we need to be proactive in securing better health, wealth and sustainability for the community.

 Up and Coming Conference 2019